Child Abuse Summit: Tips from the Team

 Minnesota Board of Social Work

-The University of Minnesota Office of Continuing Professional Development has been approved by the Minnesota Board of Social Work for 17.5 continuing education hours for this training.
+The University of Minnesota, Interprofessional Continuing Education has been approved by the Minnesota Board of Social Work as a CE Provider.
+This activity is offered for up to 17.5 continuing education hours, including 2.0 hours of ethics content.

 Minnesota Board of Psychology